PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/04-Homework/__docs/docs.md

  <img src="one-variant-unlimited-attempts.png" alt="single-attempt" width=800></img>
 </p>

-**Question 7** from [Homework 1](https://www.prairielearn.org/pl/course_instance/128605/assessment/2310476Select) students need to apply knowledge from a given topic to contruct the solution to a "real-world" problem.
+**Question 6** from [Homework 1](https://www.prairielearn.org/pl/course_instance/128605/assessment/2310476Select) asks students to apply knowledge from a given topic to contruct the solution of a "real-world" problem.
 Students have unlimited attempts to submit the correct solution once to receive full credit.